jsevo/taxumap/README.md

 |'sample3'|0.1| 0.4| ... | 0.5 |

-The ***taxonomy table*** (`taxonomy.csv`) is expected to resolve higher taxonomic groups for the columns in the microbiota table.
-The columns of this table should contain taxonomic levels.
-Additionally, **the taxonomy table needs to contain a column labeled ASV or OTU**.
-Taxonomic levels should be ordered from left to right in decreasing taxonomic hierarchy, e.g.
+The ***taxonomy table*** (e.g., `examples/example_data/taxonomy.csv`) is expected to resolve higher taxonomic groups for each ASV/OTU in the microbiota table.
+The index of the taxonomy table should be **ASV/OTU labels**, while the columns of the taxonomy table should be higher taxonomic categories (e.g., kingdom, phylum, etc.).
+The columns must be ordered from left to right in decreasing taxonomic hierarchy, e.g.:

 | ASV | Kingdom    | Phylum       | ...   | Genus    | Species |